Frequently Asked Questions

 YHSA(Asia) is more than a competition for awards.
 It covers the whole Asian region outside Mainland China and thus can reach out for students with diverse nationalities, ethnicities, cultural and educational background.
 It nurtures students’ passion for scientific discovery, patience in investigation, and rigour in deliberation.
 It provides the brightest students with an opportunity to emerge early and fast.
 It also provides a platform for academics from universities to reach secondary school students as early as possible.
 And the prizes are in fact very prestigious.

 Q3.
 Why is Mainland China excluded from the Asia Award?

 NO, Mainland China is not excluded from the Asia Award.
 As a matter of fact, Professor Yau first initiated the Award in Mainland China in 2008.
 YHSA has been running successfully for over a decade in Mainland China and it is best to keep the focus of YHSA(Mainland China) on Mainland students in order to continue to nurture them to success with dedicated resources and attention.

 Q4.
 Is YHSA(Asia) entirely managed by The Hong Kong Academy of Sciences (ASHK)?

 NO. YHSA(Asia) is co-organised by The Hong Kong Academy of Sciences (ASHK) and Yau Mathematical Sciences Center (YMSC) of Tsinghua University.
 Nonetheless, YHSA(Asia) has its own governance structure for scientific oversight and management by its Scientific Advisory Board, Executive Committee, Regional Advisory Committee and Assessment Panels.

 Q5.
 I am a non-local student studying in Hong Kong.
 Can I compete for YHSA(Asia)?

 YES, all enrolled secondary school students in Hong Kong or the Asian region outside Mainland China are welcomed to compete for YHSA(Asia), regardless of nationality and ethnicity.
-For example, you could form a team of British, Japanese and Australian, so long as all team members are studying secondary schools in the Asian region outside Mainland China.
+For example, you could form a team of British, Japanese and Australian, so long as all team members are studying at the same secondary school in the Asian region outside Mainland China.